vlameiras/poe-trade-scraper/README.md

 ## POE.TRADE Scraper

-This Python (2.7) script allows you to connect to http://poe.trade via websocket and automatically be notified for items that match a specific search pattern.
+This Python (2.7) script allows you to connect to http://poe.trade and automatically be notified for items that are placed on public stash tabs and match a specific search pattern.
 When that occurs, the most recent item gets copied to your clipboard and allows you to instantly message the seller ingame.

 ### Dependencies